Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 This repository contains a minimal Python FastAPI project that demonstrates layering ownership structures using Neo4j as a graph database.

+## Frontend

+The frontend now has two pages:

+1. `static/index.html` — Main dashboard (ownership layers, representatives, accounts, transactions, news, penetration graph) plus a card linking to the Data Console.
+2. `static/data_console.html` — Dedicated Data Console for creating entities and linking related models (accounts, locations, transactions, guarantees, supply links, employment).

+Navigation: Use the "Open Data Console" button on the home page, or directly visit `/data-console`.

+### Development

+Open http://localhost:8000/ for the dashboard and http://localhost:8000/data-console for the Data Console.

+# Ownership Intelligence Platform (initial scaffold)

+This repository contains a minimal Python FastAPI project that demonstrates layering ownership structures using Neo4j as a graph database.

 What I added:

 - `requirements.txt` - Python dependencies